thetuvix/webxr/explainer.md

 Interacting with an XR device is done through the `XRSession` interface, but before any XR-enabled page requests a session it should first query to determine if the type of XR content desired is supported by the current hardware and UA.
 If it is, the page can then advertise XR functionality to the user.
 (For example, by adding a button to the page that the user can click to start XR content.)

-The `navigator.xr.supportsSession` function is used to check if the device supports the XR capabilities the application needs.
-It takes an "XR mode" describing the desired functionality and returns a promise which resolves if the device can successfully create an `XRSession` using that mode.
-The call rejects otherwise.
+The `navigator.xr.isSessionSupported` function is used to check if the device supports the XR capabilities the application needs.
+It takes an "XR mode" describing the desired functionality and returns a promise which resolves with _true_ if the device can successfully create an `XRSession` using that mode.
+The call resolves with _false_ otherwise.

 Querying for support this way is necessary because it allows the application to detect what XR modes are available prior to requesting an `XRSession`, which may engage the XR device sensors and begin presentation.
 This can incur significant power or performance overhead on some systems and may have side effects such as taking over the user's screen, launching a status tray or storefront, or terminating another application's access to XR hardware.
-Calling `navigator.xr.supportsSession` must not interfere with any running XR applications on the system or have any user-visible side effects.
+Calling `navigator.xr.isSessionSupported` must not interfere with any running XR applications on the system or have any user-visible side effects.

 There are two XR modes that can be requested: